 Now, flipping it back to the right side, turn the 6″ top (1/2″ score) up, and score at 1 1/8″ and 3 7/8″ from the top ONLY to the first (1/2″) score.
 This will help us create the triangle for the “milk carton” top.

 With a ruler and scoring stylus, score the two rectangles with the partial scores from the 1/2″ score line where they stop to each of the bottom corners of that rectangle.
 What you should have are two triangles starting from the end of the partial score line to the bottom of those rectangles.

 Then create as we did for our smaller milk carton, and decorate as desired!
 I used 1″ strips of patterned paper that I had left on my desk, and cut the doors at 2″, and the windows at 3/4″.
 The townhouse doors were rounded using a 1 1/4″ circle punch.
 The little birdies came from a stampin up tree builder punch.
 The “bushes” or “snowbanks” are also from a 1″ strip of paper that was scalloped on one side.
 The townhouse roof was created using a 2″ strip of paper, scalloped along one side, and layered on the top, with a 1″ section at the very top.
 For the gingerbread house, I used 1″ strips that had been inked along the scalloped edge and layered.
 Then, I curled up the scalloped edge for effect.
 You can close it as you would like, I used a ribbon and two holes punched with a 1/8″ punch.
 Jingle bells and/or a tag would look fun dangling from the closure.
 A paperclip banner would look nice, too! (see previous project for details)

-Thank you for stopping by, and until we meet again, may your days be Blessed!
+I hope you enjoy this project!
+Until we meet again, may your days be blessed!
 Smiles, Darby